 For years, EU citizens have made the UK their home.
-Today, many identify as British and wish to officially become citizens of the UK and want to see their UK-born children have citizenship as well.
+Today, many identify as British and wish to officially become citizens and want to see their UK-born children have citizenship as well.

-However, too many EU citizens, like other migrants, face obstacles to citizenship.
+However, many EU citizens, like other migrants, face obstacles to obtaining citizenship.

 See our new parliamentary briefing below, or at https://www.the3million.org.uk/fixing-csi-legacy

 the3million campaigns to remove as many barriers as possible from the path to naturalisation or registration.
-Those who feel British and want to become British should be able to do so with confidence.
+Those who feel British or want to become British for practical reasons should be able to do so with confidence.

 What are the barriers to citizenship?